nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 }
 ```

-The above function takes the bytes which start at the endian location and convert them to a string (text) value
+The above function takes the bytes which start at the endian location and converts them to a string (text) value

 These values are then compared using a `match`.
 If it is `II` or `MM` the function returns Big Endian (`Endian::Big`) or Little Endian (`Endian::Little`) respectively.
 If no matching value is found, then `None` is returned instead